Thelocactus macdowellii

 Thelocactus macdowellii, called the Chihuahuan snowball, is a species of cactus native to northeastern Mexico.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 Description

-Thelocactus macdowellii is a small, spherical cactus, typically 4 to 10 centimeters tall and 4 to 12 centimeters wide, with a yellowish apex covered in woolly hairs.
+Thelocactus macdowellii is a small, spherical cactus, typically 4 to 10 cm tall and 4 to 12 cm wide, with a yellowish apex covered in woolly hairs.
 It has 30 or more ribs, each with 5 to 7 millimeter high, conical, rhombic warts at the base.
 The areoles, initially woolly, bear 15 to 25 needle-shaped marginal spines, 1.5 to 2 centimeters long, and 3 to 4 central spines, each 3 to 5 centimeters long and straw yellow.

 The flowers are funnel-shaped, 4 to 8 centimeters wide and up to 4 centimeters long, varying in color from rose red to magenta.
 The ovaries are smooth and have broad scales.

 Distribution

 Endemic to the Mexican states of Coahuila, Nuevo León, and the Chihuahuan Desert, Thelocactus macdowellii grows on scrubland and limestone hills in a very restricted area at an altitude of 1500 meters.